-ANNUAL W ORK PLAN FOR: FORESTRY TIME P PERIOD) Strategic Direction GOAL TACTIC PROJECT DETAILS METRIC / OUTCOME OTHER STAFF AND/OR PARTNERS INVOLVED Q1 JULY, AUG.
-Q2 OCT, NOV.
-Q3 JAN, FEB.
-Q4 APR, MAY.
-DAYS / YEAR % ANNUAL TIME 8 assessments on non-governmental properties and provide guidance on voluntary conservation actions that can be taken to improve air and water quality, fish and wildlife habitat, and/or soil health, consistent with the objectives of the property owner or steward.
-GOAL 7.1: Assist working forestlands to reduce competition in young forest stands and enhance diversity, adaptability, and resiliency of merchantable forest tree species that generate productive working lands.
+ANNUAL W NUAL WORK PLAN FOR: FORESTRY OTHER STAE TIME P ERIOD Strategic Direction GOAL TACTIC PROJECT DETAILS METRIC / OUTCOME OTHER STAFF AND/OR PARTNERS INVOLVED Q1 JULY, AUG, SEPT Q2 OCT, NOV, DEC Q3 JAN, FEB, MAR Q4 APR, MAY, JUNE DAYS / YEAR % ANNUAL TIME 4 Conservation Information 8 GOAL 4.1: Promote and conduct conservation assessments on non-governmental properties and provide guidance on voluntary conservation actions that can be taken to improve air and water quality, fish and wildlife habitat, and/or soil health, consistent with the objectives of the property owner or steward.
+GOAL 7.1: Assist working forestlands to reduce competition in young forest stands and enhance diversity, adaptability, and resiliency of merchantable forest tree species that generate forest products.
+GOAL 8.2: Help farms, working forests, and community and school gardens adapt to climate change by encouraging conservation practices that support resilient environments and sequester carbon.
+G 4.1 a.
+Write conservation plans annually for forests to ensure people have the assistance needed to care for healthy and productive working lands.
 G 7.1 a.
 Regularly support and implement forest stand enhancement projects with developed conservation plans centered on regenerative techniques that allow for continued health and productivity.
 G 8.2 c.
 Ensure all conservation plans and most technical requests include guidance on how land stewards can improve soil health and plant and protect trees and other vegetation adapted or appropriate for the site conditions through the development of shared conservation guidance that can be used as a climate change response lens.
-Provide landowners technical assistance, including stewardship plans, with science-based conservation and woodland management information, including guidance on strategies to promote greater forest resiliency in the face of climate change. focused on McNamee Road and the McCarthy Creek Watershed where Field X X X X 50 19% 7 Healthy Working Forests GOAL 7.1: Assist working forestlands to reduce competition in young forest stands and enhance diversity, adaptability, and resiliency of merchantable forest tree species that generate forest products. c.
+Provide landowners technical assistance, including stewardship plans, with science-based conservation and woodland management information, including guidance on strategies to promote greater forest resiliency in the face of climate change.
+Create 3-8 new stewardship/conservation plans with some of these focused on McNamee Road and the McCarthy Creek Watershed where Forest Park Conservancy holds easements.
+More than 5 site visits to new landowners (meaning people we don't already have plans/projects with).
+Field Conservationist, Clean Water Services, Forest Park Conservancy, Interns x х х х 50 19% 7 Healthy Working Forests GOAL 7.1: Assist working forestlands to reduce competition in young forest stands and enhance diversity, adaptability, and resiliency of merchantable forest tree species that generate forest products. c.
 Support landowners in thinning dense forests to release healthy trees by controlling competition.
 Assist landowners with contracting vegetation crews and project management related to weed control as site preparation and site maintenance to enhance restoration projects.
 Create specifications for the work ahead of time.
-Development of relationships with youth crews Complete these activities on 8 properties Field Conservationist, Invasive Species Coord, Seasonal Conserv Tech, Clean Water Services Х Х 40 15% 7 Healthy Working Forests competition in young forest stands and enhance diversity, adaptability, and resiliency of merchantable forest tree species that generate forest products. benefits and economic opportunities of growing red alder, bigleaf maple, and other species. c.
-Support landowners in thinning dense forests to release contracting vegetation crews and 10+ acres Field Conservationist, Senior Conservationist Х Х 10 4%
+Development of relationships with youth crews Complete these activities on 8 properties Field Conservationist, Invasive Species Coord, Seasonal Conserv Tech, Clean Water Services х х 40 15% 7 Healthy Working Forests GOAL 7.1: Assist working forestlands to reduce competition in young forest stands and enhance diversity, adaptability, and resiliency of merchantable forest tree species that generate forest products.
+Assist in effective management of Douglas-fir and western red cedar forests while also educating landowners on the ecological benefits and economic opportunities of growing red alder, bigleaf maple, and other species.
+Support landowners in thinning dense forests to release healthy trees by controlling competition.
+Assist landowners with contracting vegetation crews and project management related to forest stand management.
+May include thinning, conifer release, gap creation, etc. Create specifications for the work ahead of time.
+Complete these activities on 1+ properties, about 10+ acres Field Conservationist, Senior Conservationist х х 10 4%